 Even if you are only using Exchange Server on-premises to manage Exchange-related objects, you need to keep the server current.
 Note that the Hybrid Configuration Wizard (HCW) does not need to be re-run after updates are installed.

 Microsoft recommends that you apply all available security updates because it can be difficult to understand how even lower severity vulnerabilities disclosed in one month might interact with vulnerabilities disclosed and fixed a month later.
 An attack may trigger only specific low-impact functionality on a remote target machine and nothing else, causing the scoring for the CVE to be quite low one month.
 For example, in the following month an important issue with that functionality could be discovered, but it might be only triggered locally and require significant user interaction.
 That on its own might also not be scored highly.
 But if your software is behind in updates, these two issues could combine into an attack chain, thereby scoring at critical levels.

 In cases where different teams need to perform separate actions to prepare for installation of Exchange Cumulative Updates (as those might require AD schema extension) – we recommend you request schema changes when we release new CUs that require them.
 Even if you do not need to update to the very latest CU (because last two CUs are supported for Exchange versions that are still within support lifetime) – the fact that Active Directory schema will be up to date means that if you do find that you need to install the latest CU, AD schema will already be updated.
-We release CUs quarterly and not all of them will require AD schema updates.
+We release CUs twice a year and not all of them will require AD schema updates.
 You can track this here for Exchange 2016 and here for Exchange 2019.

 After a new CU is installed on the server, you always need to install the latest SUs available for that CU.
 Let us walk through a hypothetical Exchange Server 2019 scenario of this: